Braiding Majoranas in a linear quantum dot-superconductor array: Mitigating the errors from Coulomb repulsion and residual tunneling: Setup and Model Hamiltonian

 The minimal braiding setup in a linear array of quantum dots consists of two copies of a two-site Kitaev chain connected by an ancillary quantum dot in the middle.
 A schematic of this setup is shown in Fig.~\ref{fig:schematic}(a).
 The model Hamiltonian is

 Here $H_{a}$ with $a=L/R$ are the Kitaev chain Hamiltonians, $c_{ai}$ and $n_{ai} = c\dg_{ai}c_{ai}$ are the annihilation and number operators of the dot orbitals, $\mu_{ai}$ is the orbital energy, and $t_a$ and $\Delta_a$ are the normal and Andreev tunnelings. $H_D$ is the Hamiltonian for the ancillary quantum dot.
 Here we assume that both the magnetic-field-induced Zeeman energy and the level spacing are large, such that all quantum dots are in the spinless regime.
-The effect of onsite Coulomb interaction can thus be safely neglected. $H_{\rm{tunnel}}$ describes single electron transfer between the end of the Kitaev chain and the ancillary quantum dot, with $\Gamma_{L/R}$ being the tunneling amplitudes. $\varphi$ is the phase difference between the two superconducting leads, which can be controlled by the magnetic flux $\Phi$ through the loop.
+The effect of onsite Coulomb interaction can thus be safely neglected.
+We note that our spinless model is a very good approximation of the more microscopic quantum dot-superconductor system in the strong Zeeman regime ($E_{Z}$ in dots being much larger than $t_a,\Delta_a$), thus capturing all the key features of Majorana braiding.
+On the other hand, including the spin degrees of freedom can cause minor overlap of Majorana zero modes that may cause decoherence, the effect of which will be partially studied in Sec.~\ref{sec:dephasing}. $H_{\rm{tunnel}}$ describes single electron transfer between the end of the Kitaev chain and the ancillary quantum dot, with $\Gamma_{L/R}$ being the tunneling amplitudes. $\varphi$ is the phase difference between the two superconducting leads, which can be controlled by the magnetic flux $\Phi$ through the loop.
 Here we choose a gauge such that $t_a,\Delta_a >0$. $H_{\rm{Coulomb}}$ describes the interdot Coulomb interaction between the inner dots of the Kitaev chains and the ancillary dot.
 We neglect Coulomb interaction between two dots of the same chain due to the strong screening effect of the grounded superconductor.